strawstack/Tricycle/README.md

 # Computed Props

 Computed props are `just like regular data` only their `value` must be a `function`.
-Computed props cannot be assigned to but, rather, they are computed automatically when regular props change.
-In the example, below when `className` or `textContent` is updated the computed prop will update as well!
+Computed props cannot be assigned too but, rather, they are computed automatically when regular props change.
+In the example, below, when `className` or `textContent` is updated, the computed prop will update as well!

-Note, inside the function for a computed prop the `this` keyword is a ref to the data object, so all properties of the `data` obj can be accessed via `this.property_name`
+Note, inside the function for a computed prop, the `this` keyword is a ref to the data object, so all properties of the `data` obj can be accessed via `this.property_name`

 ```html
 <head>